mbgarrett84/AI4Cyber4Accounting/index.md

 The Palacio (2018) dataset provides data of network activity designed for the purpose of constructing an anomaly detection system.

-This form of automation particularly helpful to small and medium-sized accounting firms, with their numerous, diverse, and dynamic network connections and limited cybersecurity personnel and resourses.
+This form of automation is particularly helpful to small and medium-sized accounting firms, with their numerous, diverse, and dynamic network connections and limited cybersecurity personnel and resourses.

 ### 2.3 Data Source Justification: Accessibility
 Mendeley Data is highly economically and technically accessible: